dk-liang/dk-liang.github.io/_pages/about.md

 News
 ======
+08 / 2022:   Invited as a reviewer of IEEE TPAMI
 08 / 2022:   One paper accepted by IEEE TMM
 06 / 2022:   Two papers accepted by ECCV 2022
 03 / 2022:   We released the first comprehensive public African text dataset [[project](https://dk-liang.github.io/HUST-ASTD/)]